 For our research, we employ a variety of datasets that we have curated and utilized in our research and publications.
 We are happy to share the following datasets:

-- #nowplaying is a dataset which leverages Twitter for the creation of a diverse and constantly updated data set describing the music listening behavior of users.
+- #nowplaying is a dataset that leverages Twitter for the creation of a diverse and constantly updated data set describing the music listening behavior of users.
 Twitter is frequently facilitated to post which music the respective user is currently listening to.
 From such tweets, we extract track and artist information and further metadata.
 You can find the dataset on Zenodo: https://doi.org/10.5281/zenodo.2594482 (CC BY 4.0).
 Please cite this paper when using the dataset.
 Please cite this paper when using the dataset.

 - The Spotify playlists dataset is based on the subset of users in the #nowplaying dataset who publish their #nowplaying tweets via Spotify.
-In principle, the dataset holds users, their playlists and the tracks contained in these playlists.
+In principle, the dataset holds users, their playlists, and the tracks contained in these playlists.
 You can find the dataset on Zenodo: https://doi.org/10.5281/zenodo.2594556 (CC BY 4.0).
 Please cite this paper when using the dataset.